alisonqiu/2024datathon/README.md

 - A logistic Regression model referred to as the ‘Baseline’
 - A Random Forest Model referred as ‘ML”

 A training dataset and test dataset are prepared from a provided dataset.
-Many features are being used from Credit Score, Age, Tenure, etc. The target variable is a boolean field named “Exited”.
+Many features are being used from Credit Score, Age, Tenure, etc. The target variable is a boolean field named “OilPeakRate”.

 ### Demo Type